 Typical current blowing agents for polyiso are CO2 and pentane.
 There is some “thermal drift”, meaning the blowing agents offgas over time.
 The offgassing is extremely minimal.

-This is going to become a very common insulation as codes move to require exterior insulation.
+This is going to become a very common exterior insulation as codes move to require exterior insulation.
 It can be used in trailers and metal structures as well.